Shark attacks in Australia: a timeline

 Just over a quarter of all shark attacks in Australia are fatal

-According to the Australian Shark Attack File, kept by researchers at Sydney's Taronga Conservation Society, there have been 974 shark attacks in Australia since records began in 1791, 230 of which have been fatal.
+According to the Australian Shark Attack File, kept by researchers at Sydney's Taronga Conservation Society, there have been 1003 shark attacks in Australia since records began in 1791, and 232 of them have been fatal.
 All up, about one-quarter of shark attacks are fatal, and the average fatal attack is one person/year.

 Timeline of fatal Australian shark attacks

 31 May, 2016: Ben Gerring, 29, from Mandurah south of Perth in Western Australia, is attacked by a great white shark at a popular surf spot called Gearies.
 He died in a Perth hospital four days later.